zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Objective

-Obtain the name servers names (extracted from the NS records) and IP addresses from any glue records for [in-bailiwick] name server names from the delegation of the given zone (child zone) from the parent zone.
-Obtain the IP addresses for any [out-of-bailiwick] name server names.
+Obtain the name server names (from the NS records) and the IP addresses (from glue records) from from the delegation of the given zone (child zone) from the parent zone.
+Glue records are address records for [in-bailiwick] name server names, if any.
+Obtain the IP addresses for the [out-of-bailiwick] name server names, if any.

 This is an external method to be used by test cases.